-Search Engine Optimization, or SEO, is a process consisting of a collection of techniques whereby websites attempt to increase traffic by gaining high placement in the results of internet searches.
+or SEO, is a process consisting of a collection of techniques whereby websites attempt to increase traffic by gaining higher placement in the search results of a search engine.
 SEO is a key component of any internet marketing plan.

 Search engines should return results that are most meaningful to their users.
-To do this, they employ various algorithms.
+To do this, they employ various algorithms to rank most relevant pages to the search query.
 SEO is intended to improve the likelihood that a site is found by the search engine and that it has a high degree of relevance to the search.

-Some sites try to ‘game’ the system to fool search engines into returning their link even if it may not meet the legitimate intent of the search engine’s algorithm.
-This is known as ‘black hat’ SEO and, if discovered by the search engine company, could result in the site’s being removed from any search result.
+Some sites try to ‘game’ the system to fool search engines into returning their Web page even if it may not meet the legitimate intent of the search engine’s algorithm.
+This is known as ‘black hat’ SEO and, if discovered by the search engine, could result in the site’s being removed from any search result.
 This article is focused on legitimate, or ‘white at’, SEO, and will examine SEO in the Google ecosystem.

 SEO is ‘white hat’ as long as it meets the search engines’ guidelines and avoids deception.
 Legitimate SEO intends for the content a search engine indexes and ranks to be the same that a user will see.